GateNet-IO/docs.gatenet.io/docs/staking-user-guide/introduction.md

 # Introduction

-GATE Token Staking Platform - a non-custodial Staking Platform, built to operate on the Ethereum blockchain and provide Staking and Awards functionality to holders of GATENet&#39;s ERC-20 GATE token.
+The GATE Token Staking Platform is a non-custodial Staking Platform, built to operate on the Ethereum blockchain and provide Staking and Awards functionality to holders of GATENet&#39;s ERC-20 GATE token.
 The Platform allows GATE token holders to participate in Staking and earn Awards on locked tokens, without the need for GATENet to hold a user&#39;s GATE tokens.

 The smart contract that is used for staking, by design, has a minimum lock-in period, whereby tokens that are staked can&#39;t be withdrawn until that minimum period has expired.
-Additionally, when a user claims his or her tokens, there will be an unlock period before the tokens are released.
 This is a function of the smart contract which cannot be bypassed.

 The source code used for the Staking Platform and smart contracts is publicly available on GATENet&#39;s GitHub account:

 [https://github.com/GateNet-IO/GATE-token-staking-platform](https://github.com/GateNet-IO/GATE-token-staking-platform)

+The GATE Token Staking Platform URL: [https://staking.gatenet.io](https://staking.gatenet.io)

 In order to use the Platform, the GATE token holder needs to connect a compatible ERC-20 wallet to the Platform.
 The available options are as follows: